kbiegert/isv-vsi-product-deploy-sample/custom_cos_image_one_nic_vsi_sample/README.md

 # custom-cos-image-one-nic-vsi-sample

-This directory contains the sample terraform code to create a VSI Instance with custom image from a qcow2 image stored in the COS URL.
+This directory contains the sample terraform code to create a Virtual Server Image (VSI) instance with a custom server image stored in qcow2 format in a Cloud Object Storage (COS) instance at a specified URL.

+# Overview

+This scenario illustrates the process to take an existing virtual server image and make it available through the IBM Cloud catalog to a Virtual Private Cloud (VPC) using a Terraform template.

 # IBM Cloud IaaS Support
 You're provided free technical support through the IBM Cloud™ community and Stack Overflow, which you can access from the Support Center.
 The level of support that you select determines the severity that you can assign to support cases and your level of access to the tools available in the Support Center.
 Choose a Basic, Advanced, or Premium support plan to customize your IBM Cloud™ support experience for your business needs.